gerda-meleschkin/slowlab/thermometer - fabchallenge #3/README_thermometer.md

 </p>

 - Day 4:

-Finished making arrangements to the oven, refining the code to make sure it works with the electronics and the p5js display.
-We also continued to do the fabrication of the box for the speakers.
+_electronics_
+Continuing the soldering of the LED circle
+Soldering all the components to be able to remove the breadboard

+_solar oven and speakers_
+Finished making arrangements to the oven.
+Attaching the new transparent glass

+_solar speaker_
+We tested the speakers with an amplifier to replace the car radio amp that we didn't manage to make work on day 3.
+We made a wooden box to fit the second hand speakers and the amplifier.

   <img src="images/thermometer_p5.gif" width="250" />